-City's "normally acceptable" threshold for outdoor activity areas is 65 dBA DNL.
-The City requires that interior noise levels be maintained at 45 dBA DNL or less for residential land uses.
+The exterior noise threshold established in the City's General Plan for new residential projects is 60 dBA DNL at usable outdoor activity areas, excluding balconies and porches.
+For commercial uses, the City's "normally acceptable" threshold for outdoor activity areas is 65 dBA DNL.
+The City requires that interior noise levels be maintained at 45 dBA DNL or less for residential land uses, and the Cal Green Code applies to the non-residential components of the proposed mixed-use project.